rio grande gorge bridge

 At 650 feet (200 m) above the Rio Grande, it is the fifth highest bridge in the United States.
 The span is 1,280 feet; two 300-foot-long approach spans with a 600-foot-long main center span.
 The bridge was dedicated on September 10, 1965 and is a part of U.S. Route 64, a major east-west road.

 In 1966 the American Institute of Steel Construction awarded the bridge “Most Beautiful Steel Bridge” in the “Long Span” category.
-The bridge has appeared in several films, including Natural Born Killers, Twins, She’s Having a Baby, Wild Hogs, and Terminator Salvation.
+The bridge has appeared in several films, including Paul, Terminator Salvation, Natural Born Killers, Wild Hogs, and White Sands.